tamaseszenyi/playngo/README.md

 2 0 0 0 0
 1 3 3 3 4
 ```
 Roll a random outcome.
-Log to the console if there was a win on any of the three rows.
+Log to the console if there was a win on any of the 3 rows.

-## 3. The game pays on each row the following way:
+## 4. The game pays on each row the following way:
 If there was a valid win on a row, it pays `i * (s + 0.5)`$, where `i` is the number of consecutive matching numbers from left to right, and `s` is the value of the matching number.
 Each spin costs the player 1$.

 i.e